Anhydrouss/LogisticRegression-CreditDefault/README.md

   i.
 Good credit rating: Accept without additional requirements. ii.
 Fair credit rating: If the customer's logistic regression probability score falls within the medium-risk range (0.1 to 0.25), accept with additional     requirements, such as a security deposit equivalent to two months' estimated billing or a co-signer with good credit. iii.
 Poor credit rating: If the customer's logistic regression probability score falls within the high-risk range (above 0.25), accept only if the customer can provide a significant security deposit (e.g., three months' estimated billing) or a financially stable guarantor.
-d.
-The company will use both the logistic regression probability score and the credit rating score to make a comprehensive assessment of a potential customer's credit risk during the onboarding process.
-This approach will ensure that we are effectively managing our risk exposure and maintaining our annual bad debt write-off within the target range of 3-5%.

 # Billing and Payment:
 a.
 Segment customers based on their risk levels (low, medium, and high) using the logistic regression results.